Lymphoedema

 Key facts

-- Lymphoedema is a long-term condition when a build-up of lymph fluid in the body’s soft tissues causes swelling.
+- Lymphoedema is a long-term condition where a build-up of lymph fluid in your body's soft tissues causes swelling.

-- There are 2 main types: primary lymphoedema and secondary lymphoedema.
+- There are 2 main types of lymphoedema: primary lymphoedema and secondary lymphoedema.

-- Lymphoedema can occur anywhere in the body but is most commonly seen in the arms and legs.
+- Lymphoedema can occur anywhere in your body but is usually seen in the arms and legs.

 - Lymphoedema cannot be cured, but it can be managed.